 Have you ever been in a situation that your toilet unexpectedly clogs and is overflowing and you don’t have a plunger?
 Maybe you never had one or you just can’t find the one you do have.
 Now what?
 If it’s a simple problem that you can deal with on your own, there really is no reason to call a plumber.

-Here’s a quick “Do It Yourself” (DIY) fix that doesn’t need a plumber or a plunger:
+Here’s a quick “Do It Yourself” (DIY) tip for fixing your clogged toilet without a plunger that doesn’t need a plumber:

 Gather the following items before starting: